 Rigorous testing through the design and development phase of this new environment is vital to the success of commercial 5G deployments.
 The earlier you test, the earlier you find problems.
 Testing may be complex, but it does not need to be difficult.

-VIAVI provides the tools to develop and prove network performance to meet current and changing demands of 5G technology.
+VIAVI provides the tools to develop and prove network performance to meet current and changing demands.
 These tools enable the analysis, development, and validation of performance and capability of a wide variety of network functions and devices, providing improved operational efficiency and security.

 VIAVI TM500 is regarded as the industry standard when it comes to base station development and testing via RF.
 It is a scalable test system for validating 5G network performance as experienced by end users, across multiple cells and different radio access technologies.
 It can measure the complete performance of the network, from RF through to the packet core.
 The TM500 is accelerating 5G network development and remains vital to the industry as signal density, MIMO antenna propagation, and higher data rates continue to push the network testing envelope.
 The TM500 is poised to meet the next set of 5G network test challenges with configurable traffic and channel conditions that support a high level of user equipment for capacity testing along with exceptional mobility and scalability.